-They discussed the new Schoology platform which will bring together multiple learning platforms in one system.
+They discussed the new Schoology platform at the working session which will bring together multiple learning platforms in one system.
 I know the use of multiple systems has been a complaint of many parents, especially of early elementary students.

-Use of both synchronous and asynchronous learning.
-Also the option for breakouts or whiteboard functionality.
+The system allows for both synchronous and asynchronous learning.
+Schoology also has the option for breakouts or whiteboard.